acmbpdc/mkdocs-template/README.md

 - mkdocs.yml
 - index.md

 Images can be put in the docs/assets folder.
+Requirement.txt must be updated with any of the python requirements.